allo-protocol/allo-v2/contracts/strategies/ltip-simple/README.md

 ### External Functions

-1. `withdraw`: Allows pool managers to withdraw funds from the pool.
+1. `reviewRecipients`: Allows pool managers to review recipients.
+2. `cancelRecipients`: Allows pool managers to cancel recipient applications.
-2. `setPoolActive`: Sets the pool to active.
+3. `setPoolActive`: Sets the pool to active.
+4. `withdraw`: Allows pool managers to withdraw funds from the pool.
-3. `extendAllocationEndTime`: Extends the allocation end time.
+3. `updatePoolTimestamps`: Extends the timestamp parameters of the round.

 ### Internal Functions

 1. `_registerRecipient`: Submit a proposal to receive funds from LTIP pool.
 2. `_allocate`: Select recipient for LTIP allocation
+3. `_vestAmount`: Create a vesting plan and deposit funds for the recipient.
 3. `_distribute`: Distributes upcoming milestone funds to the accepted recipient.
-4. `_transferAmount`: Creates a vesting plan and deposits funds for the recipient into the plan.
-5. `_getRecipientStatus`: Retrieves the status of a recipient.
+4. `_isPoolTimestampValid`: Validated the pool timestamps.
-6. `_isProfileMember`: Check is msg.sender is a linked to a profile in the registry.
+5. `_isProfileMember`: Check is msg.sender is a linked to a profile in the registry.
+6. `_getRecipient`: Retrieves the recipient details.
+7. `_getRecipientStatus`: Retrieves the status of a recipient.
+8. `_getPayout`: Retrieves the payout details for a recipient.
+9. `_checkOnlyActiveRegistration`: Checks if the registration period is active.
+10. `_checkOnlyActiveAllocation`: Checks if the allocation period is active.
+11. `_checkOnlyActiveReview`: Checks if the review period is active.

 ## User Flows